jamesbornholt/homepage/content/post/building-synthesizer.md

 (add2 y)
 ```

-We've defined `add2` as before, but this time we've also defined a "symbolic" variable `y`.
+We've defined a function `add2`, and passed it as input a "symbolic" variable `y`.
 A symbolic variable is one whose value is unknown.
-The `integer?` annotation tells Rosette that `y` is an integer (we'll see more types later).
-Then we called `add2` with this unknown variable.
+The `integer?` annotation tells Rosette that `y` has type integer (we'll see more types later).

-What should calling `(add2 y)` do, if `y` is unknown?
-(Take a second to think about it).
-Rosette creates a *symbolic representation* of what `add2` should do, and returns this *expression* from `(add2 y)`:
+But how can we compute `(add2 y)` if the value of `y` is unknown?
+Rosette creates a *symbolic representation* of what `add2` should do, and returns this representation from `(add2 y)`:

     (+ y 2)

-You can think of this return value as a kind of function: once you know a value of `y`, you can figure out what `(add2 y)` would return by substituting `y` into it.
+You can think of this return value as a kind of function: once you know a value of `y`, you can figure out what `(add2 y)` would return by substituting that value into this representation.

 #### Symbolic representations
-These symbolic representations are very powerful: Rosette can produce them for a very large subset of Racket code.
-Let's extend the above program with another example:
+These symbolic representations are very powerful, and Rosette can produce them for a very large subset of Racket code.
+Here's another example:

 ```racket
 (define (absv x)